guigrpa/giu/README.md

 ]} />
 ```

-You can also create your own validators, which can be sync (return an error message) or async (return a promise) and should have this signature:
+You can also create your own validators, which can be synchronous (returning an error message) or asynchronous (returning a promise of an error message) and should have this signature:

 * **value** *any?*: the current internal value of the input component
-* **props** *object*: the input component's props (including defaults props)
+* **props** *object*: the input component's props (including default props)
 * **context** *object?*: additional validator context provided by certain components.
 For example, `DateInput` injects the `moment` object via context
 * **Returns** *Promise(string?)|string?*: error message